To sell is an art and to sell online is modern art.

 Generate Coupons & Submit Them To Deal Sites

 Create one pre-launch mailing list in a simple spreadsheet.
 You can even export contacts from your Gmail or other mail account.
-Import that list into a bulk mailing service like Mailchimp.
+Import those lists into a bulk mailing service like Mailchimp.
 Create a simple mail highlighting your products and tell the world that you’ve launched a new site.
 It will be a good idea to insert a special coupon code.

 Share your product photos on Facebook and other social networks.
 Connect with your friends and family on a personal level and tell them about your new venture.
 If they are not ready to buy, ask them to share it with their network.

-Facebook Advertising provides a great options to target your product Ad precisely.
-You can show your Ad to people based on their hobby, lifestyle, gender, location and much more.
+Facebook Advertising provides a great option to target your product Ad precisely.
+You can show your Ad to people based on their hobby, lifestyle, gender, location, and much more.
 You might have to keep monitoring the results and tweak your campaign accordingly.

-With Google’s Adwords platform is one of the most popular advertising network.
-You can display your product to people who are actually searching for it.
-This increases the chances of sale.
+Google’s Adwords platform is one of the most popular advertising networks.
+You can display your product to people who are searching for it.
+This increases the chances of a sale.
 Similar to Facebook Ads, you will need to constantly monitor the performance and finetune your Ad.

-There are lot of Indian coupon listing sites where you can submit your special discount coupons.
-People normally search for the coupons before buying a product.
-Most of these sites do not change any fee for coupon submission.
+There are a lot of Indian coupon listing sites where you can submit your special discount coupons.
+People normally search for coupons before buying a product.
+Most of these sites do not charge any fee for coupon submission.

-Remember, your first few sales shouldn’t be about just making profits.
-They should be about finding your product/market fit, understand the demand.
-During initial days, your focus should be to refine your advertising, shipping, fulfillment and customer service and shopping experience.
+Remember, your first few sales shouldnt be about just making profits.
+They should be about finding your product/market fit and understanding the demand.
+During the initial days, your focus should be to refine your advertising, shipping, fulfillment, customer service, and shopping experience.